OFFICIAL VEGAS ROUND

 3. Any archer deliberately touching any questionable arrow or any part of the target assembly (including other arrows, faces, pins, mat or stand) will result in the questionable arrow being scored in the lower scoring area.

 4. The three-spot target face is scored on the gold (10,9), red (8,7), and blue (6) rings.
 The target face must be placed on the mat in an upright position.
-The X-ring (innermost ring of 10 ring) is scored and recorded for use in tiebreaks for all divisions except first, second and third place in all championship divisions.

 5. Arrows must touch the line to be in the next highest scoring area.